To query data in the Enterprise Data Warehouse (EDW), you (ad hoc query

 you’ve connected.
 The image below, taken from within SQL

-Server Management Studio, shows the various databases as of this writing on one of the EDW servers.
+Server Management Studio, shows the various databases as of this writing on the EDW data server.

 Some of the databases you see are for system management and are not available for querying.
 Refer to the Servers and Data Sources page for a list of available databases.